theo-armour/agenda/0-agenda.md

 <!-- this is a comment -->
 ## Today

-* Collect old unresponrd messages
+* February agenda to calendar
+* Collect old unresponed messages&nbsp;hey Google&nbsp;hey Matt&nbsp;hey Google&nbsp;can you open the applaud app and start recording
 * February want to do
 * HH: BoD
 * HH: staff